 CubicFarms currently has a License Agreement and Equipment Sales Agreement with Zenabis, pursuant to which Zenabis has the exclusive right to utilize the CubicFarms technology for cannabis cultivation and propagation.
 Leo Benne, a Director of CubicFarms, is also a Director and Officer of Zenabis.
-John Hoekstra, Director and former CFO of CubicFarms, is CFO of Bevo, a subsidiary of Zenabis and is the former CFO of Zenabis.
+John Hoekstra, former Director and former CFO of CubicFarms, is CFO of Bevo, a subsidiary of Zenabis and is the former CFO of Zenabis.
 Dan Burns, Director and Non-Executive Chairman of CubicFarms, is a Director of Zenabis.

 CubicFarms entered into the Investment Agreement with Nu Skin dated January 28, 2019 providing for certain rights of Nu Skin, for so long as Nu Skin and its affiliates beneficially own at least 8% of the outstanding Common Shares, including the Nu Skin Participation Rights and the Nu Skin Top-Up Rights, and the right to designate one nominee for election or appointment on the Board, subject to the terms of the Investment Agreement.
-Christian Ericson is currently serving as a Director of the Board as the Nu Skin nominee.
-As of the date hereof, Nu Skin currently owns 10,879,587 Common Shares, representing 11.52% of the issued and outstanding Common Shares.
+As of the date hereof, Nu Skin currently owns 10,879,587 Common Shares, representing 9% of the issued and outstanding Common Shares.